 Expenses: Juniors only, figure the cost of the specific ingredients and materials use for your final exhibit item or display board.
 Label the item "Exhibit" or "Board".
 You can add a more specific name.
-Intermediates/Seniors, list items purchased this year for your project, such as tools, ingredients, class fees, etc. (More pages can be added if needed)
+Intermediates/Seniors, list items purchased this year for your project, such as equipment, ammunition, class fees, etc. If you are traveling to practices and contests, then put down your expenses.
+(More pages can be added if needed.)

-ingredients, class rees, etc. (wore pages can be added it needed)

 Item Project Expenses

 \$

 \$

 \$

 \$

 TOTALS \$

 Income or Value: Intermediates/Seniors Only 1.
-List practice items you made-like cakes, cookies, bags, room decorations-and estimate the value by comparing it to a similar item you could buy.
+List practice items or items made-like gun case, shooting board, quiver, etc.-and estimate the value by comparing it to a similar item you could buy.
 2. Record the value of your exhibit item by comparing it to a similar item you could buy.
 Display boards have no value.
 3. Record the amount of money you received for any items you sold as Income.
 Income or Value

 \$

 \$

 \$

 TOTALS \$

-Return on Investment

-Intermediate and Senior Members
+Return on Investment Intermediate and Senior Members

 Every day we make decisions about where to spend our time and money and what activities we want to continue.
 Ask yourself: How did I benefit from this project?
-What knowledge and skills did I gain from the project?
+What knowledge and skills did I gain from

+00 number.
+There years on a restriction the project.
+What knowledge and skills are regain from the e project?
 Did I enjoy it?
 Was it worth the expense?
-Could I spend money more wisely the next time?
-Is it worth doing again?
+Could I spend money more wisely the next time? ls i it worth doing again?
 Do I want to learn more?

-- 1. What knowledge and skills did you learn that you can use again? - 2.
-How could you use your new skills to save money or to make money? - 3.
+1. What knowledge and skills did you learn that you can use again?

+- 2. How could you use your new skills to save money or to make money? - 3.
 If you made a product to sell, how would you decide a price for your product?